 Application

-This unit describes the skills and knowledge required to plan, implement and evaluate career development services in accordance with professional standards to facilitate well-considered career decision-making by participants.
+This unit describes the skills and knowledge required to plan, implement and evaluate career development services in accordance with professional standards to facilitate career decision-making by participants.

 It applies to individuals seeking to provide career development services in accordance with professional standards.
+Work is performed with significant autonomy in a range of sectors, including education and training, government agencies, corporate outplacement, and private practice.
+In this context, practitioners exercise high-level independent judgement and take full responsibility for the session outcomes and professional conduct.

 A wide range of career development programs and services may be provided in many different jurisdictions and delivery settings.
 Their object is to assist individuals gain the knowledge, skills, attitudes and behaviours required to manage their life, learning and work in self-directed ways.

+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

 No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria